segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 With Analytics Swift, you can send data from iOS, tvOS, iPadOS, WatchOS, macOS and Linux applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.
 Analytics Swift is compatible with both Swift and Objective-C applications.

 > warning ""
-> If you're migrating to **Analytics Swift** from Analyitcs iOS (Classic), you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift/migration/).
+> If you're migrating to **Analytics Swift** from Analytics iOS (Classic), you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift/migration/).

 ## Benefits of Analytics Swift

 Analytics Swift provides several key benefits including improvements in stability, performance, and developer experience when compared to Analytics iOS (Classic).
 ### Performance

 Analytics Swift is a huge leap forward in terms of performance when compared to Analytics iOS.
-For a more detailed overview, you can reference our [blog post](https://segment.com/blog/sdk-performance-improvements/).
+For a more detailed overview, you can reference the [blog post](https://segment.com/blog/sdk-performance-improvements/).

 - Faster event processing and deliver
 - Significantly lower CPU usage